mantidproject/mantid/docs/source/release/v5.1.0/muon.rst

 - Fixed an issue where Muon Analysis and Frequency Domain Analysis gui was not properly disabling during calculations.
 - Fixed an issue where Muon Analysis and Frequency Domain Analysis was not correctly resetting DeadTime property to default when a user changes the instrument
 - Fixed issue where select data was incorrectly enabling.
+- Fixed a bug in simultaneous TF asymmetry mode fitting, which would cause a crash when the run was incremented.

 Elemental Analysis
 ##################